PowerMan2206/dots/README.md

 Note: the `pulseaudio-control` Polybar module config is customized to my specific setup.
 Go to [polybar-pulseaudio-control](https://github.com/marioortizmanero/polybar-pulseaudio-control) to see how to make it work for you.

+Note 2: my Powercord theme location is a little wonky, you can move it wherever you installed Powercord/BD.

 ## Installation

 You can treat this repo as your home directory.
 So if you cloned the repo to `~/dots`, for example, you can install it by running